 If this does not work, you can ask to speak to their manager and ask for someone else to review what has been done.

 You might want a family member, friend or advocate help you do this.

-An advocate is someone who can help you speak out.
+An advocate is someone who will support you to speak up for yourself.